curiosityr0ver/url-shortener/README.md

    docker compose down       # stop the container docker compose down -v    # stop + delete the persisted volume (warning: wipes data)
    ```

+> Want to run the Spring Boot application inside Docker as well?
+See [Run everything via Docker](#run-everything-via-docker-app--database) for a one-command workflow.

 > The Spring Boot app will automatically connect using the same defaults (`url_shortener_app` / `url_shortener` / `change-me`) unless you override `DATABASE_*` environment variables.